OxygenCobalt/Auxio/info/ARCHITECTURE.md

 At times it may be more appropriate to use a `View` instead of a fragment.
 This is okay as long as view-binding is still used.

 Auxio uses `RecyclerView` for all list information.
-Due to the complexities of Auxio, the way one defines an  adapter differs quite heavily from the normal library.
-Generally, start with `MonoAdapter` for a list with one type of data and `MultiAdapter` for lists with many types of data, then follow the documentation to see how  to fully implement the class.
+To manage some complexity, there are a few conventions that are used when creating adapters.
+These can be seen in the `RecyclerFramework` file and in adapter implementations.

 #### Object communication
 Auxio's codebase is mostly centered around 4 different types of code that communicates with